Car Rental Croatia & Driving in Croatia Tips

 Croatia has a number of toll road systems, and you are required to pay a fee when using roads that fall under this category.
 The costs are well worth the expense if you need to travel long distances.
 Although if you are in no hurry, when driving on your Croatia holidays, I would suggest you use scenic routes along the coast where possible to get maximum visual pleasure.
 If you are worried about unknown costs, use this calculator to determine fuel & toll road charges, or this price list for Croatian toll charges.
 You can also find good info on Croatian Roads – Motorway Zagreb-Rijeka – BINA Istra.

 Croatia rental car companies will inform you of some of the unique road signs within Croatia.
 Motorway signs in Croatia generally have the letter A followed by two digits.
 They also have a green background and a motorway picture in white; country roads have a letter Z and four digits while state roads are denoted by the letter D followed by two digits.

 As a rule, headlights should be used at night and at instances when the visibility on the road is less than 100 meters.
 From October to March, the law requires that dipped headlights be used during daylight hours.

 Car Rental Croatia Tip: Seatbelts

 As is the case across all of Europe, wearing a seatbelt, at all times is compulsory.
-At the time of publication, the fine for not doing so was 500 HRK / 65 EUR /84 USD.
+At the date of publication, the fine for not doing so was 500 HRK / 65 EUR /84 USD.